 Good physical fitness, a love of the outdoors and a constructive mental attitude are fundamental to the success of your trek or expedition.
-Due to the very nature of your journey and the remote areas that you may visit, conditions may be outside that of your normal experience.
-After leaving the comforts of civilisation behind, you should be prepared to enjoy the desert on its own terms and adjust to 'desert time'.
-Group sizes are usually between 6 to 9 trekkers plus 4 to 5 cameleers.
+Due to the very nature of your journey and the remote areas that you may visit, conditions may be outside that of your normal experience and after leaving the comforts of civilisation behind, you should be prepared to enjoy the desert on its own terms and adjust to 'desert time'.

 A good level of fitness is required and you must be prepared to rough it & actively participate in the day-to-day running of your trek.
 Our walking pace is approximately 3 to 5 kilometres per hour, depending on the terrain being covered.
-The average distance travelled per day is usually between 10 to 12 kilometres with distances up to 15 kilometres sometimes covered depending upon the aims & objectives of the survey program.
-Trekking may involve some spells of continuous, although moderate, dune climbing on firm sand.
-Occasionally, you will make camp at lunchtime, allowing the afternoon 'free' to explore or (if available) to relax by a waterhole.
-On other days you may cover a little more ground in search of a suitable campsite with enough feed for the camels.
-Water is available for drinking only but will not be strictly rationed - common sense will prevail.
-Travel will be cross-country, away from tracks and roads and the itinerary of the trek is flexible allowing the leader to adjust the pace of the trek to the wishes and capabilities of the group combined with the aims and objectives of the warmup.
+The average distance travelled per day is usually between 10 to 12 kilometres with distances up to 15 kilometres sometimes covered depending upon the aims & objectives of the trek.